Artie Butler

-Arthur Butler (born December 2, 1942) is an American composer, arranger, songwriter, and session musician.
+Arthur Butler (born December 2, 1942) is an American arranger, composer, songwriter, and session musician.
 In a long career, he has been involved in numerous hit records and other recordings, and has been awarded over 60 gold and platinum albums.

 Life and career

 Butler was born in Brooklyn, New York, and learned to play various instruments including piano, clarinet and drums as a child.
 He attended Erasmus Hall High School.
 At the age of 13, he auditioned for Henry Glover of King Records, who offered him a contract as a result.
 His single, "Lock, Stock and Barrel", credited to Arthur Butler, was issued on the DeLuxe label in 1957, but was not successful.

 By the early 1960s he was working as an assistant at Bell Sound Studios in New York City, where he met songwriters and record producers Jerry Leiber and Mike Stoller.
 He began working for them in the Brill Building, initially as a pianist and then as an arranger.
 He contributed to records by The Drifters and others before, in 1964, arranging his first hit, "Sally Go 'Round the Roses" by The Jaynetts, on which he claims to have played all the instruments except guitar.
 He co-wrote Alvin Robinson's "Down Home Girl" with Leiber (quickly covered in 1965 by The Rolling Stones), and later in 1964 joined the team working with songwriters Jeff Barry and Ellie Greenwich.
 He arranged and contributed keyboards to several hits on Red Bird Records, including The Shangri-Las' "Leader of the Pack" and "Remember (Walking in the Sand)", The Dixie Cups' "Chapel of Love," and The Ad Libs' "The Boy from New York City."
 He also arranged Neil Diamond's early releases, including "Solitary Man" and "Cherry, Cherry," and Janis Ian's "Society's Child".